 It’s common to be in shock when you initially find out a baby is on the way, and as a guy, you may want to take immediate action.
 However, an immediate sudden reaction is not necessarily the best thing to do.
-One thing that men regret the most with a possible unplanned pregnancy, is not taking the time to process, get information, and seek wise counsel.
+One thing that men regret the most with a possible unplanned pregnancy, is not taking the time to process, get information, and seek accurate medical facts.
 Try not to make a decision while in this emotional state.
 Give yourself some breathing room, to get the facts and understand your options.

 There are many options.
 Help is available.